htsieders/Test-repo/README.md

 ## Local Development

-1. open index.html in your browser
+1. Open index.html in your browser.
+2. Have fun.